 Aruba is reopened American tourists on July 10

 U.S. citizens will have to fill out an online health declaration form and upload a negative covid PCR test (taken at most 72 hours before departure, but at least 12 hours before departure).
 Exceptions to testing is available for fully vaccinated Americans who have the CommonPass Smart Health Card.

 Some great direct flights from the US to Aruba include: from New York on United and JetBlue, from Atlanta on Delta, and from Miami on American.

 Here is everything you need to know about Aruba reopening for American tourists.

-Barbados is reopening for American tourists on July 12th, 2020.
+Barbados reopened for American tourists on July 12th, 2020.

-Bermuda is officially reopening for American tourists on July 1st.
+Bermuda officially reopened for American tourists on July 1st.

 To be able to head down for a vacation, Americans will need to bring a negative covid PCR test no older than 72 hours before boarding AND take another test upon arrival.

 New in September 2021: Bermuda updated entry requirements making them very difficult to follow, even for fully vaccinated passengers.
 They include wearing of colored wrist bands, tests on arrival, day 4, 8, and 10, and many restrictions.